GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module2/README.md

 I am hoping it doesn't bite me in the butt down the line, but it seemed okay.
 I intend to start the Module by rewriting the C code into vanilla python then timing it.
 It may already be fast but we will see...

+6/4/2022
+Implemented the shortest/max distance program in python.
+It is now in the notebook.
+Numbers were very close to what I was getting in C but I needed to change out its float declarations to doubles so that way the two would be more alike.
+They still differ by a few thousandths, but I will take it considering we're in a different language and not using datatypes that are identical.
+After I got it implemented, I started doing a basic optimization of it for my first speed up project.
+I will use numpy arrays next to see if they make it even faster.
+I am liking this module more than the first one because it feels way easier to get what I want coded up.

 ------------------------------------------------------------------------------------------------------------------